-- Determine the calibration factor C that is required to make your measurements agree best with the expected reciprocal lattice vectors of GaAs. - Compare the lattice plane distances received for the unknown layer aside GaAs with the values given in Fig. 6 and identify the material of this layer. - Discuss how the position of a diffraction spot varies with wavelength and unit cell parameter of the material. - Discuss how the accuracy of your measurement of the lattice parameter can be improved. - In which plane of the microscope setup the diffraction pattern of the crystal does form? - Which lens is used to focus this diffraction pattern on the camera? - How does the illumination of the microscope need to be adjusted in order to produce sharp diffraction spots on the detector?
+- Compare the lattice plane distances received for the unknown material with the values given in Fig. 6 and identify the material. - Discuss how the position of a diffraction spot varies with wavelength and unit cell parameter of the material. - Discuss how the accuracy of your measurement of the lattice parameter can be improved. - In which plane of the microscope setup the diffraction pattern of the crystal does form for the first time? - Which lens is used to focus this diffraction pattern for the subsequent imaging process? - How does the illumination of the microscope need to be adjusted in order to produce sharp diffraction spots on the detector?